andymac-2/haskell-docs/docs/book/start.md

 1. `putStrLn` will print a string and go to the next line
 1. `let x in y` means given what's written in `x`, solve for `y`
 1. Haskell only uses substitution and simplification when evaluating expressions
-1. Expressions which cannot be solved, or have some kind of error are said to be equal to "bottom" or ⊥.
+1. Expressions which cannot be solved, or have some kind of error are said to be equal to "bottom" or ⊥
 1. `show` will convert something to a `String`.
-In this case, an integer.
+In this case, an integer

 #### Exercises